cs4241-19a/a5-databases-and-components/README.md

 this functionality.
 MongoDB was much easier to use that lowdb, which I used in my previous assignment.
 The process seemed more straightforward and gave me less of a headache to implement.

+The functionality that works using MongoDB is that you can create an account and see that new account information in the console.

 Login Credentials:
 Username: amanda,
 Password: helloworld